jimenezkgabriel/case-study-product-page/README.md

 - **CSS3** - Styling with gradients, animations, and flexbox
 - **JavaScript (Vanilla)** - Form handling and smooth scroll interactions
 - **Git & GitHub** - Version control and collaboration
+- **Bootstrap** - CSS framework with helpful components such as the carousel component

 ## Color Palette
 - Primary Browns: `#8b4513`, `#6b3410`, `#4a3728`